 3. How to Make Homemade Feta cheese

-Homemade feta cheese is a crumbly, salty, white Greek cheese, traditionally made from goat’s milk, but cow’s milk can be used.
+Homemade feta is a crumbly, salty, white, soft cheese traditionally made from goat’s milk.
+However, you can also use cow’s milk.

 Other ingredients include feta starter culture and rennet.
-For this recipe, the salt is best added by brining the curds in salt water for 4-5 days for the best flavor.
-This one in particular might benefit from calcium chloride to firm it up.
+For this type of cheese, it is best to add the salt by brining the curds in salt water for 4-5 days.
+This one, in particular, might benefit from calcium chloride to firm it up.

-- Recipe: Feta cheese from Cultures for Health
+- Recipe: Feta cheese from New England Cheesemaking

 4. How to Make Homemade Farmer’s cheese

-To make farmer’s cheese, milk is heated and mixed with a starter culture.
-After the curd forms, it’s cut into ¼” cubes and heated slowly.
-It’s then cooked at 112 F until the curds firm up, and then the curds are drained and salted.
-Cream is added optionally.
+To make this simple cheese, you heat the milk and mix it with a starter culture.
+After the curd forms, you cut it into ¼” cubes and heat it slowly.
+Then, cook it at 112 F until the curds firm up.
+Finally, you can drain the curds and salt your cheese.

-- Recipe: Farmer’s Cheese from Cultures for Health
+- Recipe: Super Easy Farmer’s Cheese Recipe from Valya’s Taste of Home

 Mozzarella cheese takes a little more effort in that it needs to be stretched and pulled, but this 30-minute recipe is a great choice for beginners.